bertmelis/esp32ModbusRTU/README.md

 The API is quite lightweight.
 It takes minimal 3 steps to get going.

 First create the ModbusRTU object.
-The constructor takes two arguments: HardwareSerial object and pin number of DE/RS.
+The constructor takes two arguments: HardwareSerial object and pin number of DE/RS (or -1, if your module does auto half duplex).

 ```C++
 esp32ModbusRTU myModbus(&Serial, DE_PIN);